ROCm/rocRAND/README.md

 [sudo] make install
 ```

+Note: Existing gtest library in the system (especially static gtest libraries built with other compilers)
+may conflict with the build process; if errors are encountered with already existing gtest library,
+uninstalling or temporarily renaming gtest will force cmake to download and build gtest and solve the problem

 Note: To disable inline assembly optimisations in rocRAND (for both the host library and
 the device functions provided in `rocrand_kernel.h`) set cmake option `ENABLE_INLINE_ASM`
 to `OFF`.